In This Section

 Q: Where will I practice outpatient psychiatry?

-A: House staff practice at the Episcopal Hospital campus located at 100 E. Lehigh Avenue on the first floor of the Medical Arts Building.
-Your third year will be dedicated to outpatient for 12 continuous months.
-The practice has several dedicated faculty members to develop and oversee the educational experience.
+A: Outpatient psychiatry is practiced at the Episcopal Hospital campus, located at 100 E. Lehigh Avenue, on the first floor of the Medical Arts Building.
+Your third year will focus on outpatient care for 12 continuous months, with dedicated faculty overseeing your educational experience.
 We place a strong emphasis on psychotherapy during the outpatient year of training.

 Q: Is there a “scholarly requirement”?

-A: Yes, you are required to complete journal club presentations, one M&M, and a grand rounds presentation prior to graduating.
-However, these should not limit your pursuit of other scholarly activities.
-Many Temple residents complete journal reviews of clinical topics, original work resulting in abstracts or manuscripts, laboratory experience and/or community service.
-Most residents become published or present at national meetings, which is supported by the department.
-For a list of the recent activity, look at our Departmental Publications and National Presentations page.
+A: Yes, residents are required to complete journal club presentations, one M&M presentation, and a grand rounds presentation before graduation.
+These requirements are designed to complement other scholarly activities, such as journal reviews, original research, and community service.
+Many residents publish or present at national meetings, with strong departmental support.
+For recent scholarly activities, visit our Departmental Publications and National Presentations page.

 Q: Are there research electives?

-A: Yes.
-Research electives are available to all trainees within the four year program.
-If interested, there is an optional research track available.
+A: Yes, research electives are available to all trainees throughout the four-year program.
+There is also an optional research track for those interested.